storageos/storageos.github.io/_docs/operations/licencing.md

 ![Developer Licence](/images/docs/operations/licencing/developer-licence.png)

-## Obtaining a developer licence via the CLI
+## Obtaining a Developer licence via the CLI

 Before getting a licence, you need to know the ID of your StorageOS cluster.